tuna-f1sh/candleLight_fw/README.md

 cansend can0 010#01010100000000AF
 # set PD2 in NVM to 12000 mV / 1000 mA
 cansend can0 010#020102E02EE803AF
+# save CAN bit timing for auto enable without USB
+cansend can0 010#06010000000000AF
+# disable auto CAN bus enable
+cansend can0 010#06000000000000AF
+# read current negotiated profile (returns on same ID B0: CMD, B1: PROFILE)
+cansend can0 010#05000000000000AF
 ```

 ## Feature Road Map

-- Add flash write of bit-timing when set via gs_usb for retrival and CAN enable when no USB connected and Entreé CAN ID config enabled.
+- ~~Add flash write of bit-timing when set via gs_usb for retrival and CAN enable when no USB connected and Entreé CAN ID config enabled.~~ Added as CMD 0x06
 - Add gs_usb support for Entreé config commands and driver patch rather than scrapping the CAN messages.

 # Known issues